flams/CouchDB-emily-tools/README.md

 ###On the client side

 CouchDB-emily-tools requires Olives to work on the client side.
-Olives embedds Emily for you.
+Olives embeds Emily for you.
 It also expects you to have socket.io installed, and a store for storing sessions, like redis store.
 In future implementations, redis store will probably be optional and an adapter will be accepted to any other store.
 [An example can be found in the suggestions application](https://github.com/podefr/suggestions/blob/master/server.js)